Network-Aware Optimization of Distributed Learning for Fog Computing: Optimization Model Analysis

 For device capacities, we obtain the following result:

-\begin{theorem}[Data processing time with compute stragglers] Suppose that the service time of processing a datapoint at node $i$ follows $\exp(\mu_i)$, and that $c_{ij}(t)$, $c_i(t)$, $C_i(t)$ are time invariant.
-We can ensure the average waiting time of a datapoint to be processed is lower than a given threshold $\sigma$ by setting the device capacity $C_i$ such that $\phi(C_i) = \sigma\mu_i / (1 + \sigma\mu_i)$, where $\phi(C_i)$ is the smallest solution to the equation $\phi = \exp\left(-\mu_i(1 - \phi)/C_i\right)$, which is an increasing function of $C_i$. \end{theorem} \begin{IEEEproof} The full proof is contained in Appendix B of the supplementary material.
-There, we note that the processing at node $i$ follows a D/M/1 queue with an arrival rate $G_i(t) \leq C_i$, and the result follows from the average waiting time in such a queue. \end{IEEEproof}
+\begin{theorem}[Processing time with compute stragglers] Suppose that the service time of processing a datapoint at node $i$ follows $\exp(\mu_i)$, and that $c_{ij}(t)$, $c_i(t)$, $C_i(t)$ are time invariant.
+We can ensure the average waiting time of a datapoint to be processed is lower than a given threshold $\sigma$ by setting the device capacity $C_i$ such that $\phi(C_i) = \sigma\mu_i / (1 + \sigma\mu_i)$, where $\phi(C_i)$ is the smallest solution to the equation $\phi = \exp\left(-\mu_i(1 - \phi)/C_i\right)$, an increasing function of $C_i$. \end{theorem} \begin{IEEEproof} We note that the processing at node $i$ follows a D/M/1 queue with arrival rate $G_i(t) \leq C_i$, and the result follows from the average waiting time in such a queue.
+Details are in Appendix B of the supplementary material. \end{IEEEproof}

 For instance, $\sigma = 1$ guarantees an average processing time of less than one time slot, as assumed in Section~\ref{sec:formulation}'s model.
 Thus, Theorem~\ref{thm:compute-exp} shows that we can still (probabilistically) bound the data processing time when stragglers are present.
+As long as $G_i(t) \leq C_i(t)$, where $G_i(t)$ is defined based on any values of $s_{ij}(t)$ and $r_i(t)$, Theorem~\ref{thm:compute-exp} holds for any data offloading and discarding policy, including the one provided by the solution to our optimization (5)-(9).

-Network link congestion encountered in transferring data may also delay its processing.
-Such delays can be handled by carefully choosing the network capacity $C_{ij}(t)$ analogously to Theorem~\ref{thm:compute-exp}'s method.
+Network link congestion encountered in transferring data may also delay its processing, which can be handled by choosing the network capacity $C_{ij}(t)$ analogously to Theorem~\ref{thm:compute-exp}.